 Tattooists, it seems, like tabloid journalists, have always stuck to the script.

 * Dr Matt Lodder recently completed his PhD thesis in art history at the University of Reading.
 His research applies art-historical and art-theoretical methodologies to tattooing and other forms of body art.
 For more about his research, click here.
 Matt is on Twitter and can be contacted directly via mattlodder at hotmail dotcom.

-We wrote up Hori Smoku's first NYC appearance just over a year ago, but I can safely say that this weekend's screening at Rooftop Films will be a heck of a lot cooler than how Marisa and I originally watched the film (streaming it through Netflix on my laptop).
+We wrote up Hori Smoku's first NYC appearance about a year ago, but I can safely say that this weekend's screening at Rooftop Films will be a heck of a lot cooler than how Marisa and I originally watched the film (streaming it through Netflix on my laptop).